lupyuen/pinephone-emulator/README.md

 # Call Graph for Apache NuttX RTOS

-To troubleshoot the Apache NuttX MMU Fault on Unicorn Emulator, we generated this Call Graph...
+To troubleshoot the Apache NuttX MMU Fault on Unicorn Emulator, we auto-generated this Call Graph...

 (To see the NuttX Source Code: Right-click the Node and select "Open Link")